-5. Taking care of yourself.
 Are you eating too much sugar, not getting enough exercise, not getting enough sleep (see #4!), or otherwise neglecting yourself?
-When you aren’t planning for and eating healthy meals, eating too much junk food, or failing to get much-needed exercise, it takes a toll on your health.

 As a mom, you are the center of your family’s universe.
 Keeping yourself healthy and physically strong is a gift to yourself and your family, so don’t feel that taking time to sleep or go for a walk is selfish.

 Making changes in your lifestyle can be difficult, especially if you aren’t sure how to go about changing.
 That’s why I loved going through the new Make Over Your Evenings course from Crystal Paine at MoneySavingMom.com.

 Because I’m an affiliate for the course, Crystal gave me a copy of it to check out so that I could decide whether or not it was something that I wanted to promote to my readers.